animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-To simplify configuration, {sdg-name} provides a dedicated XML namespace for configuring core {data-store-name} components.
+To simplify configuration, Spring Data for GemFire provides a dedicated XML namespace for configuring core GemFire components.
 It is possible to configure beans directly by using Spring’s standard `<bean>` definition.
 However, all bean properties are exposed through the XML namespace, so there is little benefit to using raw bean definitions.